Food

 2021-11-03

 When I cycled to work this morning the air felt like the mountains.
 Maybe once it gets cold and dry enough the smog drops out of the air or something (unlikely).
 Either way, the sky was blue, the sun was low and golden and blinding.
 The roads were full of cyclists breathing steam and I didn’t trust any patches of glittering moisture I saw not to be ice.
 I got to work early; I just didn’t want to squander those hours of sunlight when the night comes on so early.
+By 6pm it can feel like it’s always been dark and always will be.

 Carbohydrate tubes